Onufriy Berezovsky: Biography

 On 23 November 2013 Onufriy was awarded by Metropolitan of Kyiv and All Ukraine Vladimir the right to wear the second Panagia.

-On 24 February 2014 the Holy Synod of the Ukrainian Orthodox Church elected Onufriy by secret ballot locum tenens of the Kyiv metropolitan see, following the issuing of a medical certificate concerning the incapacity of Volodymyr, the Metropolitan of Kyiv and All Ukraine, to perform the duties of the Primate of the Ukrainian Orthodox Church.
+On 24 February 2014 the Holy Synod of the Ukrainian Orthodox Church elected Onufriy by secret ballot as locum tenens of the Kyiv metropolitan see, following the issuing of a medical certificate concerning the incapacity of Volodymyr, the Metropolitan of Kyiv and All Ukraine, to perform the duties of the Primate of the Ukrainian Orthodox Church.
+Volodymyr died on 5 July 2014.

 On 13 August 2014 Onufriy was elected the new primate of the Ukrainian Orthodox Church and Metropolitan of Kyiv and All Ukraine of the Moscow Patriarchate (succeeding Metropolitan Volodymyr).

-In February 2022, during the Russian invasion of Ukraine, along with other local bishops (such as the rival Epiphanius), he offered churches of his diocese as shelters from the bombings.
+In February 2022, during the Russian invasion of Ukraine, along with other local bishops (such as the rival Epiphanius), Onufriy offered the churches of his diocese as shelters from the bombings.
+Onufriy did not publicly condemn collaborating clergymen from his church, and they were not dismissed from the church.
+He did ban from the church clergymen that transferred themselves to the Orthodox Church of Ukraine.

+According to an April 2023 investigation by Ukrainska Pravda Onufriy obtained a Russian passport in 1998 and 2002.
+Onufriy did not deny he used to have Russian citizenship, but claimed he had obtained this to make true his former dream of living out his last days in the Trinity Lavra of St. Sergius but that "the bad relations between Russia and Ukraine, the collapse of the CIS, and especially Russia's war against Ukraine" had destroyed this hope.

+By a decree of President Volodymyr Zelenskyy dated 2 July 2025 Onufriy's Ukrainian citizenship was terminated.
+According to Security Service of Ukraine (SBU) he had voluntarily received Russian citizenship in 2002 and had not informed the Ukrainian authorities about this.
+The SBU also accused Onufriy of maintaining ties with the Russian Orthodox Church, "whose representatives openly support Russian aggression against Ukraine", and had deliberately opposed obtaining canonical independence from this church.
+The SBU also concluded that, "despite the full-scale invasion of Russia", Onufriy continued to support the policy of the Russian Orthodox Church and its leadership, in particular Patriarch Kirill of Moscow.

 Views

 Metropolitan Onufriy has referred to Ukraine's aspirations to join the European Union as a "tragedy".

 Onufriy has voiced his support for the territorial integrity of Ukraine.
-Onufriy refused to stand up when the Ukrainian parliament honoured the Ukrainian fighters of the War in Donbass (against pro-Russian unionists), but later commented about it.
+He refused to stand up when the Ukrainian parliament honoured the Ukrainian fighters of the War in Donbas (against pro-Russian separatists), but later explained that this was an anti-war gesture.
 In August 2014 Onufriy stated that there were no priests in the Ukrainian Church who supported separatism.
 His Church has mostly abstained from commenting on the 2014–15 Russian military intervention in Ukraine.

 In February 2016 he said that "in a situation of continued military confrontation in eastern Ukraine, we emphasize that we unfailingly stand on the side of peace and support all peace initiatives of the Ukrainian authorities".